 Hoh Rainforest

 The most famous of Olympic National Park’s four rainforest valleys, the Hoh is one of the finest remaining examples of temperate rainforest in the United States and is one of the park's most popular destinations.
-Throughout the winter season, the rainforest is almost always cloudy and frequently rainy.
-In fact, the Hoh experiences a total of 140 to 170 inches (or 12 to 14 feet) of precipitation each year.
+During the winter season, the rainforest is almost always cloudy and frequently rainy.
+In fact, the Hoh receives a total of 140 to 170 inches (or 12 to 14 feet) of precipitation each year.
 The result is a lush, green canopy of both coniferous and deciduous species.
 Mosses and ferns that blanket the surfaces add another dimension to the enchantment of the rainforest.

 Hall of Mosses